 Riding the Rails at Sonoma TrainTown

 When we're in the Wine Country, we always make sure we visit TrainTown, the fun and fantastic miniature railroad located in the town of Sonoma.
 It's a place that I used to visit back when I was a kid, and it's the kind of destination that takes you and your family back to a simpler, less hectic time.

 During the mile-and-a-quarter train ride, you make a short stop at the quarter-scale model town of Lakeville, which has a number of buildings to explore as well as a petting zoo populated by friendly and eager goats, alpacas, chickens, and ducks.
 This is always the highlight of our visit to TrainTown.
 You can purchase food out of machines to feed the animals, so make sure to have some quarters on hand.

 We also strolled in and out of the church, jail, firehouse, and other buildings in the little Old West-style town.
 After the stop, we got back on board and headed back to the station, taking in the scenic grounds as we rode over bridges and through tunnels.

-Once the ride was over, my kids wanted to head to the amusement rides, which include a carousel, ferris wheel, plane ride, swing chairs, roller coster, and a scrambler.
+Once the ride was over, my kids wanted to head to the railroad-themed amusement rides, which include a carousel, Ferris wheel, plane ride, swing chairs, roller coster, and a scrambler.
 Kids can also play on the three full-sized cabooses on the grounds.
-There's also a recently expanded gift shop that sells railroad-related toys, T-shirts, engineer caps, whistles, and other train paraphernalia, including the ubiquitous Thomas the Tank Engine stuff.
+There's also a gift shop that sells railroad-related toys, T-shirts, engineer caps, whistles, and other train souvenirs.

 Sonoma TrainTown is a great destination for a summer vacation day or any other time, for that matter.
 Of course you have the added bonus of being up in the world famous Sonoma Valley, with its renowned restaurants, wineries, and historic sites.